smartcontractkit/documentation/docs/Additional Information/faq.md

 They do, in the best-case scenario.
 However, a round can time out if it doesn't reach consensus, so that would technically be a timed out round, which carries over the answer from the previous round.
 Though roundIds can seemingly jump significantly when the phaseId is updated, because of how that combination of phaseId+roundId is stored in the proxy.

-## What is the difference between the price feed properties updatedAt and answeredInRound?
+## What is the difference between the data feed properties updatedAt and answeredInRound?

 updatedAt is the timestamp of an answered round while answeredInRound is the round it was updated in.